kanu2406/DAME-BS/_sources/experiments.rst.txt

 Experiments
 ===========

-This section presents experiments done to compare the DAME-BS algorithm and Kent's algorithm for both univariate and multivariate cases.
+This section presents experiments done to compare the DAME-BS algorithm, Kent's algorithm and Girgis' algorithm for both univariate and multivariate cases.

 Univariate Experiments